home-assistant/home-assistant.io/source/_integrations/solarlog.markdown

 | usage                 | %      | Usage (equals to consumption_ac / power_ac) |

 <div class='note'>
-The solarlog integration is using the sunwatcher pypi package to get the data from your Solar-Log device.
-The last five sensors are not reported by your Solar-Log device directly, but are computed by the sunwatcher package.
+The solarlog integration is using the solarlog_cli pypi package to get the data from your Solar-Log device.
+The last five sensors are not reported by your Solar-Log device directly, but are computed by the library.
 </div>